 April and May are the peak periods for tree blossom, during which time the majority of flowering, ornamental cherry trees will be covered in blousy blooms.
 But which is best?
 With so many to choose from, you might want to utilise the coveted Royal Horticultural Society (RHS) Award of Garden Merit (AGM) to help you select.
 Weve sorted ten of the best AGM ornamental cherries one of which could come to a garden near you.
 Early spring is the perfect time to plant, but you can plant container-grown trees at any time of year, provided you are prepared to water them regularly.

-March has come bowling in 'like a lion' and temperatures are well down into the minus figures.
-HOWEVER, as soon as the Beast from the East has abated, there's not a moment to spare.
+March often comes bowling in 'like a lion' and temperatures can be well down into minus figures.
+However, as soon as storms have abated, there's not a moment to spare.
 Here are six garden tasks to attend to as soon as possible - because we all know that the month can end 'like a lamb' and soaring temperatures will result in a fantastic growth spurt outdoors.Read more